znields/search-queue/README.md

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/start.png" width="16"> Start

-The 'Start' button searches Google for the term in the search queue that the queue index points to.
+The 'Start' button searches for the term in the search queue that the queue index points to.

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/next.png" width="16"> Next

-The 'Next' button searches Google for the next term in the search queue.
+The 'Next' button searches for the next term in the search queue.
 The 'Next' button can also be quickly activated with the keyboard shortcut 'Alt-Up Arrow'.

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/previous.png" width="16"> Previous

-The 'Previous' button searches Google for the previous term in the search queue.
+The 'Previous' button searches for the previous term in the search queue.
 The 'Previous' button can also be quickly activated with the keyboard shortcut 'Alt+Down Arrow'.

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/search.png" width="16"> View Queue